View: System Structure (Pattern of Organization)

 Abstract System: A set of 2 or more related system elements that interact with system elements, the environment or other systems to create one or more emergent system properties.

 The boundary is a key concept of a system as the boundary provides a way to determine what is inside or outside of the system.
-The boundary may take the form of a system element or a systemic property depending upon characteristics of the system-of-interest.
+The boundary is established through the relationship of the system-of-interest and the other identified systems in the environment (Context).
+This concept is different from a physical boundary that becomes a system element of a system.

 The following system-of-interest conceptual model allows any-thing to be identified as a system-of-interest.
 The System-of-Interest inherits the full definition of an abstract system to enable the system-of-interest apply the definition to the identified thing.